y-scope/clp/docs/core/glt.md

 ## Current limitations

-* Timestamp information is not preserved in search results.
+* Timestamp format information is not preserved in search results.
 All search results use a default timestamp format.
-* The order of log events is not preserved in search results.
+* Search results are not output in the same order that they were in the original log files.